jdcasey/aprox-user-guide/Add-Ons/Depgraph/Workspaces.md

 }
 ```

 The most important field in the returned JSON is the `id` field.
-This is your workspace identifier, and it’s used throughout the depgrapher REST services.
+This is your workspace identifier, and itâ€™s used throughout the depgrapher REST services.

 <span style="sidenote">
-###Deleting a workspace
+##Deleting a workspace

 As you explore different configurations for your dependency graphs, occasionally you will want to delete old, obsolete dependency graphs.
 This is an easy operation; simply issue the following DELETE request (using your own workspace-id for the last part of the path):